semantic-release/git/README.md

 #### Get the GPG keys ID and the public key content

-Use `Use the gpg --list-secret-keys --keyid-format LONG command to list GPG keys` to list your GPG keys and from the list, copy the GPG key ID you just created.
+Use the `gpg --list-secret-keys --keyid-format LONG` command to list your GPG keys.
+From the list, copy the GPG key ID you just created.

 ```bash
 $ gpg --list-secret-keys --keyid-format LONG